Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 You're all set up with the dbt extension!
 The next steps are:
 - Follow the [getting started](#getting-started) guide to get started with the extension.
-- [Install the dbt Fusion engine manually](#install-fusion-manually) if you haven't already.
+- [Install the dbt Fusion engine] (#install-fusion-manually) from the command line, if you haven't already.
-- [Register your email](#register-the-extension) to continue using the extension beyond the trial period.
+- [Register the extension](#register-the-extension) with your email address or <Constant name="dbt_platform" /> account to continue using it beyond the trial period.
-- Review the [about the dbt extension](/docs/about-dbt-extension) documentation to learn more about the extension and its features.
+- Review the [about the dbt extension](/docs/about-dbt-extension) documentation to learn more about its features and functionality.

 #### Install Fusion manually